FLOIP/flow-spec/layers/layer3/blocks.md

 ### Detailed behaviour

-- text (SMS): Send an SMS with the prompt text, according to the prompt configuration in `config` above, and wait to capture a response.
+- `text` (SMS): Send an SMS with the prompt text, according to the prompt configuration in `config` above, and wait to capture a response.
 (Lack a response after the flow's configured `timeout`, or an invalid response: proceed through the error exit.)
-- text (USSD): Display a USSD menu prompt with the prompt text, according to the prompt configuration in `config` above, then wait to capture the menu response.
+- `text` (USSD): Display a USSD menu prompt with the prompt text, according to the prompt configuration in `config` above, then wait to capture the menu response.
 (Dismissal of the session, timeout, or invalid response: proceed through the error exit.)
-- ivr: Play the audio prompt, acccording to the prompt configuration in `config` above, then wait to capture the DTMF reponse.
+- `ivr`: Play the audio prompt, acccording to the prompt configuration in `config` above, then wait to capture the DTMF reponse.
 (Hangup, timeout, or invalid response: proceed through the error exit.)
-- rich_message: Display the prompt text according to the prompt configuration in `config` above.
+- `rich_messaging`: Display the prompt text according to the prompt configuration in `config` above.
 Platforms may wait to capture a text response, or display rich menu items for each choice and wait to capture a menu choice.
 (If displaying menu items, platforms should display only `question_prompt`.)
 (Timeout or invalid response: proceed through the error exit.)
 - offline: Display the prompt text according to `question_prompt`, and a menu of items for all `choices`.
 Wait to capture a menu selection.

 ### Output behaviour